-If no reference phase scrambler SCR is used, the jumper on the solder side of the board must be closed to connect the open scrambler output to the scrambler input.
+If no reference phase scrambler SCR is used, the jumper on the solder side of the board must be closed ("DIR") to connect the open scrambler output pin to the scrambler input.

-If a reference phase scrambler SCR is mounted, must be mounted on the master board and the jumper must be open.
-If several boards are concatenated, the microprocessor outputs SCR\clock, SCR\updwn and SCR\reset from the last board must be fed via the backplane connectors to the SCR\clock, SCR\updwn and SCR\reset pins of the master card.
-In fact, it is ok to connect the SCR\clock, SCR\updwn and SCR\reset pins of all cards, respectively, as long as only one board (the last one, carrying the microprocessor) drives theses lines and only one board (the master board) has a scrambler mounted.
+If a reference phase scrambler SCR is mounted, it must be mounted on the master board and the jumper must be open ('SCR)'.
+If several boards are concatenated, the microprocessor signals SCR\clock, SCR\updwn, SCR\busy and SCR\reset from the last board must be fed via the backplane connectors to the SCR\clock, SCR\updwn, SCR\busy and SCR\reset pins of the master card.
+In fact, it is ok to connect the SCR\clock, SCR\updwn, SCR\busy and SCR\reset pins of all cards, respectively, as long as only one board (the last one, carrying the microprocessor) drives theses lines and only one board (the master board) has a scrambler mounted.